Disjoint paths in unions of tournaments: Introduction

 Can this be extended to more general digraphs?
 One natural question is, what about digraphs with bounded stability number?
 (A set of vertices is {\em stable} if no edge has both ends in the set, and the {\em stability number} is the size of the largest stable set.)
 For the {\em edge-disjoint} directed paths problem, the bounded stability number case is solvable in polynomial time~\cite{FS}.
 But for the vertex-disjoint problem, this extension remains out of our reach; indeed, we suspect the problem might be NP-complete for digraphs with stability number two.

 In this paper we do indeed extend \ref{tourthm} to a wider class of digraphs, motivated also by an application in~\cite{banglars} where the result of this paper is needed.
 If $G$ is a digraph, a set $C\subseteq V(G)$ is a {\em clique} of $G$ if the subdigraph of $G$ induced on $C$ is semicomplete.
-Let us say a {\em clique-partition} for a digraph $G$ is a partition $(C_1\l C_c)$ of $V(G)$ into cliques (we permit the $C_i$'s to be empty).
+Let us say a {\em clique-partition} for a digraph $G$ is a partition $(C_1\ll C_c)$ of $V(G)$ into cliques (we permit the $C_i$'s to be empty).
 Our main result is:

-\begin{thm} For all fixed $k$ and $c$, there is a polynomial-time algorithm to solve the $k$ vertex-disjoint directed paths problem in a digraph $G$ that is given with a clique-partition $(C_1\l C_c)$.
+\begin{thm} For all fixed $k$ and $c$, there is a polynomial-time algorithm to solve the $k$ vertex-disjoint directed paths problem in a digraph $G$ that is given with a clique-partition $(C_1\ll C_c)$.
 Its running time is $O(|V(G)|^t)$ where $t$ is about $4(ck)^5$ for $c,k$ large. \end{thm}

 The idea of the algorithm for \ref{mainthm} is a refinement of that for \ref{tourthm}, presented in~\cite{tournpaths}.
-As before, we will define an auxiliary digraph $H$ with two special sets of vertices $S_0, T_0$, and prove that there is a path in $H$ from $S_0$ to $T_0$ if and only if there is a linkage for $(G,s_1,t_1\l s_,t_k)$.
+As before, we will define an auxiliary digraph $H$ with two special sets of vertices $S_0, T_0$, and prove that there is a path in $H$ from $S_0$ to $T_0$ if and only if there is a linkage for $(G,s_1,t_1\ll s_k,t_k)$.
 Thus to solve the problem of \ref{mainthm} it suffices to construct $H$ in polynomial time.
 In the present context, the auxiliary digraph is more complicated than the one in \cite{tournpaths}, because it needs extra bells and whistles to accommodate the clique-partition of $G$.

 There are two extensions of \ref{tourthm} proved in \cite{tournpaths}.
-First, we were able to determine all the minimal $k$-tuples $(x_1\l x_k)$ such that there is a linkage in which the $i$th path has at most $x_i$ vertices, for $1\le i\le k$.
+First, we were able to determine all the minimal $k$-tuples $(x_1\ll x_k)$ such that there is a linkage in which the $i$th path has at most $x_i$ vertices, for $1\le i\le k$.
 We have not been able to do the same in the present context.
 We can determine the minimum integer $x$ such that there is a linkage for the problem instance that uses at most $x$ vertices in total, but we cannot control the individual path lengths.

+Let $P$ be a path of a digraph $G$, with vertices $v_1\l v_n$ in order.
+We say $P$ is {\em minimal} if $j\le i+1$ for every edge $v_iv_j$ of $G$ with $1\le i,j\le n$.
 We also showed in \cite{tournpaths} that essentially the same algorithm works for ``$d$-path-dominant'' digraphs instead of just semicomplete digraphs (these are digraphs in which every $d$-vertex minimal path contains a neighbour of every vertex).
 Again, we were not able to extend this to the present context.